FlynnD273/MidiParser/README.md

 ## Credits
 FlynnD273 for the original code

-Eden for the tempo events, MIDI channel, and Volume and Expresion Control Change implementation
+Eden for the tempo events, MIDI channel,  Volume and Expresion Control Change implementation, and Instrument Integration